 If you don't already have a light meter, check out our list of the best light meters.

-Keep in mind that any new light meter is going to cost more than the camera.
-You might want to see if you can find a smartphone light meter app.
+Keep in mind that any new light meter is going to cost far more than the Lubitel.
+You might want to see if you can find a smartphone light meter app or use the meter on a digital camera.

 The Lubitel 166B is small, light, and inexpensive.
 That is getting harder and harder to find for a medium format camera that shoots 120 film.

-I didn't enjoy using the camera due to its limitations.
+I didn't enjoy using the 166B due to its limitations.

 - Hard to focus in the viewfinder.